What They Do: Personal financial advisors provide advice to help individuals manage their finances and plan for their financial future.

 Personal financial advisors typically work in offices.
 Some also travel to attend conferences, teach finance seminars in the evening, and attend networking events to bring in more clients.

-Most personal financial advisors work full time, and about 3 in 10 work more than 40 hours per week.
+Most personal financial advisors work full time and some work more than 40 hours per week.
 They often go to meetings on evenings and weekends to meet with prospective or existing clients.

 Get the education you need: Find schools for Personal Financial Advisors near you!